 In the NFL, Granson’s size will likely limit his ability as a pure tight end, but he profiles well as a utility blocker out of the backfield.
 Additionally, he brings supplemental value as a receiving threat who can be utilized in a multitude of roles.
 He’s a fairly natural receiver in spite of his undeveloped areas.
 On Day 3, he should be an excellent value addition for teams.
 In my opinion, he’s worthy of consideration in Round 5.
 However, with his underwhelming size, he might be pushed back to Round 6 or Round 7.

 Which teams might mesh with Granson’s skill set?

 Given Granson’s versatility, his skills can translate fairly well to most NFL teams.
 Teams with a need for more rotational talent at tight end may have interest in the SMU tight end.
 However, a scheme that best accentuates his flexibility might be best, if he is to produce.
 Teams such as the Kansas City Chiefs, Chicago Bears, Washington Football Team, and Buffalo Bills could be good matches.

 Regardless of where and when he goes, Kylen Granson is one of the more intriguing NFL Draft prospects this year.
 He likely won’t be selected until late, but he profiles as a potential high-value addition with plenty of possible avenues to success.
-And with a strong showing at the Senior Bowl, he can sell teams on that upside.
+And after flashing at the Senior Bowl, he’ll no doubt get a chance to convert.